greydevv/pseudo-rng/README.md

 ### Randomness in Computers

 Computers are *deterministic* systems.
 In short, deterministic simply just means that the output of an algorithm is determined only by the inputs into that function.
-Computers are non-biased machines, always following a set of instructions to provide an output from some input.
+Computers are non-biased machines - they always follow a set of instructions to provide an output from some input.
 Because of this, computers themselves cannot create *truly* random numbers.
 Mathematician [*John von Neumann*](https://en.wikipedia.org/wiki/John_von_Neumann) once said:

 > *Anyone who considers arithmetical methods of producing random digits is, of course, in a state of sin.*